elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 We started an agent with an initial state of an empty list.
 We updated the agent's state, adding our new item to the head of the list.
 The second argument of [`Agent.update/3`](https://hexdocs.pm/elixir/Agent.html#update/3) is a function that takes the agent's current state as input and returns its desired new state.
 Finally, we retrieved the whole list.
 The second argument of [`Agent.get/3`](https://hexdocs.pm/elixir/Agent.html#get/3) is a function that takes the state as input and returns the value that [`Agent.get/3`](https://hexdocs.pm/elixir/Agent.html#get/3) itself will return.
 Once we are done with the agent, we can call [`Agent.stop/3`](https://hexdocs.pm/elixir/Agent.html#stop/3) to terminate the agent process.

-The `Agent.update/3` function accepts as second argument any function that receives one argument and returns a value:
+The `Agent.update/3` function accepts as a second argument any function that receives one argument and returns a value:

 ```iex
 iex> {:ok, agent} = Agent.start_link fn -> [] end